Here’s where all the COVID-19 vaccine candidates currently stand

 Several participants in Moderna’s trial did develop Bell’s palsy, three of whom were in the vaccinated group.
 The FDA concluded that the participants had risk factors for the conditions, and wrote that “currently available information is insufficient to determine a causal relationship with the vaccine.”
 People who received the vaccine have also reported fevers, fatigue, aches, or chills—a sign that the vaccine is working as intended to provoke a response from the immune system, experts say.

 The FDA’s independent Vaccines and Related Biological Products Advisory Committee met on December 17 to review the effectiveness and safety of the new vaccine and ultimately endorsed the product, finding that it met the criteria for emergency use.
 The next day, on December 18, the FDA granted the vaccine an Emergency Use Authorization (EUA), and immunizations could begin on December 21.
-The US has purchased 200 million doses of Moderna’s vaccine, and should become widely available by spring.

 Johnson & Johnson